AlainParadis/HEAL610/index.md

 -   Is it poor practice to over-cite <a href="./bibliography/stirling_practical_2024.html">one document</a>?
 I have one that is 200 pages that contains a lot of relevant information on WIL.
 -   I don't have a section literally addressing *Change Management*, but it's woven through my content.
 Is that ok?

+-   Arguing the value of embedding WIL.
+-   I should be stating that I limited my research.
+The formats, etc...
+-   I leaned heavily on a single document.
+-   In my rationale of the literature, I can state that I searched for Canadian content.
+-   Stakeholder salience theory.
+What is their influence on the process.
+Address power imbalances.
+-   I need to describe the idea of a town hall

 ## Purpose

 -   The purpose of your literature review is really threefold: